sjaehn/BOops/README.md

 * ACE reverb from the Ardour project (https://github.com/Ardour/ardour) by Fredrik Kilander, Robin Gareus, Will Panther, and Damien Zammit (GPL2).
 * Galactic and Infinity2 reverbs and XRegion from the Airwindows project (https://github.com/airwindows/airwindows) by Chris Johnson
 (MIT license).
+* Community participation on presets, themes, and translations:
+  * Fusterclucker (presets)